w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-The WCAG2ICT interpretation is that the WCAG definition of a keyboard shortcut does not include a long press of a key (2 seconds or more) or other accessibility features provided by the platform.
+The WCAG2ICT interpretation is that a long press of a key (2 seconds or more) and other accessibility features provided by the platform do not meet the WCAG definition of a keyboard shortcut.
 See the [keyboard shortcut](#dfn-keyboard-shortcuts) definition for more details.</div>

 #### enough-time